BLM announces seasonal fire restrictions for public lands managed by Redding Field Office

 Other restrictions include:

 - No smoking, except within an enclosed vehicle or building, or at a designated, developed recreation site, or other designated area.

 - No motor vehicles or internal combustion engines off established roads or trails.
 Chainsaws equipped with functioning spark arresters may be used for personal use firewood cutting until 1 p.m. daily.

-- No possession or use of fireworks, including California Fire Marshal-approved “safe and sane” devices.
+- No possession or use of fireworks, including “safe and sane” devices.

 Target shooters may not use incendiary, exploding, tracer, steel core or armor-piercing ammunition, or targets made of material that could explode or emit sparks.
 Target shooting will be allowed from a half-hour before sunrise until noon daily.
 Shooters must have shovels or fire extinguishers on hand.

-BLM officials noted that violations of fire restrictions are punishable by a fine up to $100,000 or up to 12 months in jail, or both.
-Restitution for total fire suppression and damage costs incurred may be borne by the trespasser.
+BLM officials noted that violations of fire restrictions are be punishable by a fine up to $1,000, 12 months in jail, or both.

 The BLM manages more than 245 million acres of public land located primarily in 12 western states, including Alaska, on behalf of the American people.
 The BLM also administers 700 million acres of sub-surface mineral estate throughout the nation.
 Our mission is to sustain the health, diversity, and productivity of America’s public lands for the use and enjoyment of present and future generations.